linzyu/terraform_test/README.md

 demo-3 | for only creating vpc

-demo-cerateinstance-with-secur | for creating ec2 with existing security group and var
+demo-createinstance-with-secur | for creating ec2 with existing security group and var

 demo-instance-vpc | for creating vpc with subnet etc